LilleAndersen/LilleAndersen.github.io/README.md

 This website has two primary designs:
 - The new and improved simplistic, colorful design: [little.yessness.com](https://little.yessness.com/)
-- The old and cozy, more complicated: [old.little.yessness.com](https://old.little.yessness.com/)
+- The old and cozy, more complicated design: [old.little.yessness.com](https://old.little.yessness.com/)